Museum is open on Sunday (1-4 PM), Wednesday (1-4 PM), and Saturday

 The Highland Lakes Squadron of the Commemorative Air Force (then, "Confederate Air Force") was chartered 5 April 1992.
 If a single individual can be credited as the founder, always risky, it would be Col Harold Smith.
-Col Smith was chosen as the first Squadron Leader and is still an active member of the Squadron.
+Col Smith was chosen as the first Squadron Leader but sadly passed on February 17, 2019.

 The Squadron's first organized events were held in April 1992, a fly-in (held two days after the Charter was received from CAF Headquarters) and a hangar dance.
 The fly-in was repeated in March 1993.
 From 1994 to the present we have sponsored the annual Bluebonnet Air Show held in Burnet, TX.
 Originally held the second weekend in April, coinciding with the Bluebonnet Festival, the date has been moved to the second weekend in September.

 The other aircraft in our hangar, the L-17, AT-6/SNJ, PT-19, and C-47, are owned by the CAF.
 The L-17 was the first Squadron airplane.
 We obtained it from another CAF Squadron in 1996.
-The C-47 was purchased from a private operator in 2002 and restored by us over a two year period.
+The C-47 was donated by a private owner, Mr. Karl Ritter, in December, 2020 and is being outfitted with two new engines prior to moving the aircraft to Burnet in late 2022.
 The PT-19 was on static display at CAF Headquarters in Midland, TX until we moved it to Burnet for restoration in 2005.
-The SNJ, while owned by the CAF, is operated by a sponsor group.
+The SNJ, while owned by the CAF, was operated by a sponsor group.
 It was restored, primarily by a Squadron member, and moved here in 2005.
 More information on the planes currently in our hangar is available here.